imranmd/Web_Fundamentals_Reading_Material/NodeJS/01_RDBMS_Concepts_and_Intro_to_MySql/12_Indexing.md

 6. **Full-Text Index:** Used for text-based searching, full-text indexes allow you to perform text searches efficiently.
 They are common in search engines and document management systems.

+# Clustered Index and Non-Clustered Index in DBMS: A Comprehensive Guide

+In Database Management Systems (DBMS), indexes are essential for efficient data retrieval.
+Two common types of indexes are Clustered Indexes and Non-Clustered Indexes.
+In this tutorial, we will explore what these indexes are, how they work, and their differences.

+## Clustered Index

+A Clustered Index determines the physical order of data rows in a table.
+Each table can have only one Clustered Index, and the data rows are stored on disk in the same order as the index.
+This means that the order of rows in the table matches the order of the index.

+### Characteristics of a Clustered Index:

+- **Defines Physical Order**: It defines the physical order of rows in the table, so the table itself is essentially an ordered list based on the Clustered Index key.

+- **Unique**: A Clustered Index key is unique, meaning it ensures that each row in the table has a unique value for the indexed column(s).

+- **Faster Retrieval**: Retrieving data based on the Clustered Index key is very fast because it utilizes the physical order of rows.

+- **Storage Impact**: It may impact storage space as data rows are stored in the order of the Clustered Index.

+- **One Per Table**: There can be only one Clustered Index per table.

+## Non-Clustered Index

+A Non-Clustered Index is a separate data structure that contains a copy of selected columns of the table, along with a pointer to the corresponding data row.
+Unlike the Clustered Index, a table can have multiple Non-Clustered Indexes.

+### Characteristics of a Non-Clustered Index:

+- **Doesn't Define Physical Order**: It does not affect the physical order of rows in the table.
+The data rows remain in their storage order.

+- **Non-Unique**: Non-Clustered Index keys do not have to be unique, meaning multiple rows may have the same key value.

+- **Faster Data Retrieval**: Retrieving data based on Non-Clustered Index key(s) is faster than a full table scan but slower than using a Clustered Index.

+- **Storage Impact**: Non-Clustered Indexes require additional storage space to store the indexed columns and pointers.

+- **Multiple Indexes**: A table can have multiple Non-Clustered Indexes.

 ![Data Types](../Assets/ClusteredVsNonClustered.png)
+## When to Use Clustered and Non-Clustered Indexes

+- **Clustered Index**:
+  - Use when you want to physically store data rows in a specific order.
+  - Typically used on columns with unique or semi-unique values (e.g., primary keys).
+  - There can be only one Clustered Index per table.

+- **Non-Clustered Index**:
+  - Use when you want to improve data retrieval speed based on specific columns.
+  - Suitable for columns that are frequently used in search and filtering operations.
+  - Multiple Non-Clustered Indexes can be created on a table.

 ## Best Practices for Using Indexing